kitchoi/mayavi/docs/source/mayavi/installation.rst

      `Enthought Canopy`_ comes with a compiler (mingw) and facilitates building Mayavi.

-   * Linux: Most Linux distributions will have installable binaries available for the some of the above.
+   * Linux: In addition to using `Enthought Canopy`_, most Linux distributions will have installable binaries available for the some of the above.
 For example, under Debian_ or Ubuntu_ you would need ``python-vtk``, ``python-qt4``, ``python-qt4-gl``, ``python-setuptools``, ``python-numpy``, ``python-configobj``.